isfaidaznam/loan-repayment-prediction/README.md

 This project aims to develop an AI/ML model that can predict whether existing borrowers will fail to repay their loans.
 The model will be trained on a historical dataset of borrowers, their features/characteristics, and whether they've failed to repay their loan.

-## 1.1 Dataset Analysis
+## 2.0 Dataset Analysis
-### 1.1.1 Initial Data Inspection
+### 2.1 Initial Data Inspection

 The provided dataset contains a whooping 38,480 total number of unique rows and 36 columns.
-The target variable is "repay_fail", which indicates whether the borrower failed to repay the loan.
+The target variable is `repay_fail`, which indicates whether the borrower failed to repay the loan.

-### 1.1.2 Data Preprocessing
+### 2.2 Data Preprocessing

 Before begin to train the AI models, data preprocessing needs to be done.
 In this project, 4 main data processing steps had be done.